InvitedToHell/TinyGladeTOD/README.md

 ## 🛜 Using the TOD Collection

-1. Create a random new glade inside of the game and close it
+1. Create a random new glade inside of the game
 2. Download a TOD's glade
 3. Open your saves folder (You can find your save files in ``C:\Users\YOUR_USER_NAME\Saved Games\Tiny Glade\Steam\YOUR_STEAM_ID\saves``.
 On Linux that's ``~/.local/share/Tiny Glade/Steam/YOUR_STEAM_ID/saves``
 4. Open the previously downloaded zip-file and copy it's contents to the newest created folder inside of the ``saves`` folder
-5. Start the game and look out for a new glade when scrolling through your saved glades 😊
+5. Go back to your game and look out for a new glade when scrolling through your saved glades 😊

 ## ⌨️ Setup for development